CMSgov/ab2d/website/support.md

             </div>
             <div id="collapseTwelve" class="collapse" aria-labelledby="headingTwelve">
               <div class="card-body">
-                The AB2D API leverages the Bulk FHIR Specification which uses the file format: NDJSON, New Line Delimited JSON.
+                The AB2D API leverages the <a href="http://build.fhir.org/ig/HL7/VhDir/bulk-data.html" target="_blank">Bulk FHIR Specification</a>
+                which uses the file format: NDJSON, <a href="http://ndjson.org/" target="_blank">New Line Delimited JSON</a>.
 An NDJSON file provides a single record on each line, which makes it easy for various tools to look at and process one record at a time before moving on to the next one.
               </div>
             </div>
           </div>